 Yes, another one!
 I love this play.
 Great stuff with Titan Theatre Company, 2018.

 The production, under the direction of Jenny Bennett, who also did the adaptation, is distinguished by its hip, fresh vibe… At last Friday night’s opening, the spectators, including many children, filled the intimate space with laughter nearly from start to finish.

 The Fall of King Henry (3 Henry VI)

 The Three Musketeers

 Classical Theatre of Harlem, 2017.
 By Catherine Bush, adapted from the novel by Alexandre Dumas.
 We’ve just been honored with for ten AUDELCO awards nominations, including Director.
-The Three Musketeers at The Classical Theatre of Harlem ran July 9th-30th in Richard Rodgers Amphitheater in Marcus Garvey Park, NYC.
+The Three Musketeers at The Classical Theatre of Harlem ran all of July in Richard Rodgers Amphitheater in Marcus Garvey Park, NYC.
 3M Directors Statement. #All4Harlem #CTH3M #Theatre4All New York Times review.